 Customers can connect directly with Abode’s Heat Pump Specialist to ask questions at any point in the heat pump exploration process via the following methods :

 In order to best support customers that are exploring heat pumps, a Participating Contractor List (PCL) will be maintained by Abode and provided as a resource to customers.
 The goal of the PCL is to be an inclusive resource that customers can use to request quotes from installers that are familiar with RMLD’s rebate program and have a track record of success and customer satisfaction.
-Customers are not required to use an installer from the Participating Contractor List to utilize Abode’s other services or to receive RMLD’s heat pump rebate.
+Customers are encouraged to verify qualifications and references of all potential contractors and are not required to use an installer from the PCL to utilize Abode’s other services or to receive RMLD’s heat pump rebate.